 - Simplicity at its best.
 Simple design, a product slider featuring the latest deals and products, plus easy navigation.

-- The newsletter and social networks buttons are displayed in the footer area to avoid distraction.
+- The newsletter and social networks buttons are displayed in the footer area to avoid hindrance to the user experience.

 - Very few people want to buy something that's from an older collection, especially if we're talking fashion.
 Nasty Gal has a ‘What's New' section where the visitors can browse their latest stuff by a lot of filters, including price, color and size.